 If we look at the marketing mix of the traffic landing on the BI site (according to rough estimates from Similar Web:

 It is important to remark that those are just rough estimates.
-Yet they give us a good glimpse at the marketing mix of BI digital strategy.
-To notice that the BI site is still the place where monetization happens and where the company can have control of its users and subscribers experience.
+Yet they give us a good glimpse at the marketing mix of BI’s digital strategy.
+To notice that the BI site is still the place where monetization happens and where the company can have control of its user’s and subscribers’ experiences.
 Therefore, the monetization ability of BI can be judged by whether they’re able to drive qualified traffic back to their web properties.

-A significant source of qualified traffic is represented by search engines and organization wl-no-link">Google in primis.
+A significant source of qualified traffic is represented by search engines and Google in primis.
 If we look at the data from SEMRush:

-This makes of BI among the top players in the organic reach race (the ability to get qualified traffic from organization wl-no-link">Google).
+This makes of BI among the top players in the organic reach race (the ability to get qualified traffic from Google).

-Also, if we look whether there is too much overlapping between BI and its competitors it is clear that those large sites are competing for a similar organic reach.
-Therefore BI ability to dominate the space will be also critical for its revenue generation:
+Also, if we look at whether there is too much overlapping between BI and its competitors it is clear that those large sites are competing for a similar organic reach.
+Therefore BI’s ability to dominate the space will be also critical for its revenue generation:

 Business lessons learned from Business Insider